release-engineering/pom-version-manipulator/README.md

      -P (--preserve)                        : Write changed POMs back to original input files
                                               Default: false

-     --dont-inject-boms                     : Do NOT inject BOMs directly into root project file(s)
-                                              Default: true

      --strict                               : Change ONLY the dependencies, plugins, and parents that are listed in BOMs and toolchain POM
                                               Default: false